 Hollywood Studios - Based on the glamour and intrigue of Hollywood, the lure of the backlot studios and the movie magic made there, Hollywood Studios is loads of fun.
 They also have an incredibly fun range of foods - some of which are themed to various shows/movies.

-- Table Service: 50s Prime Time Cafe ($-$$) - Eat in a restaurant where you and the staff are all family but be sure to clean your plate and keep your elbows off the table or you'll get in trouble!
+- Table Service: 50s Prime Time Cafe ($-$$) - Eat in a restaurant where you and the staff are all families but be sure to clean your plate and keep your elbows off the table or you'll get in trouble!
 The American style plates are absolutely delicious.
 Hollywood Brown Derby ($$$-$$$$) - Rather expensive, this iconic restaurant is based off an actual Hollywood eatery and the food is divine.
 Sci-Fi Dine-In Restaurant ($$-$$$) - Eat in an old convertible while you watch old science fiction movies.

 - Counter Service: ABC Commissary ($-$$) - Designed as a restaurant for studio employees, it's a great place to get into the spirit of Hollywood Studios.
 Catalina Eddie's ($) - Pretty great Italian options.
 Min & Bill's Dockside Diner ($) - One of the only places to get a hot dog in a pretzel bun.
 Toy Story Pizza Planet ($-$$) - Iconic restaurant from the Toy Story movies; it's a hoot!